Akbar-Ahmed/DogsitebyAkbar/README.md

-# DogsitebyAkbar
+A website on Dogs.
-A 3 Page website on Dogs
+It contains Home, About and Contact page.